Campus Improvement Plan

 Problem Statements Identifying Demographics Needs

-Problem Statement 1: During the 2023-2024 school year, many of Northbrook Middle School's students lacked the needed language proficiency to exit the ESL program.
-Root Cause: Even though the campus has begun implementation of language-rich strategies (Talk Read, Talk Write), the campus must continue these intentional practices to support language acquisition in all four language domains (listening, reading, writing, and speaking).
+Root Cause: Even though the campus continued to implement language-rich strategies, along with the implementation of Summit K12, the campus must continue these intentional practices to better support language acquisition in all four language domains (listening, reading, writing, and speaking).

 Student Achievement